Take a Break

 - What are the goals of the Take a Break Programs?
 Take a Break assists families in their own home or at one of our Take a Break in the Afternoon locations at an overwhelming point in their lives to reduce stress, allow rest and relaxation, and reduce feelings of despair and isolation.

 - What training does a volunteer receive?
-Volunteers for the in-home program are screened and training includes First Aid and Child/Infant CPR, and an educational component.
+Volunteers for the in-home program are screened and receive training that includes First Aid and Child/Infant CPR, and an educational component.
 Personal training by families is also conducted to ensure consistency for in-home volunteers.
-Volunteers participating in our drop-off programs are screened and receive an educational component.
-Many of these volunteers are also CPR & First Aid certified while there are always staff and/or volunteers present that have CPR training.
+Volunteers participating in our supervised play-based programs are screened and receive an educational component.
+Many of these volunteers are also CPR & First Aid certified and there are always staff and/or volunteers present that have CPR training.

 - What about my other child(ren) that are at home?
 Clearbrook believes in supporting the whole family, not just the child with a special need.
 We will match you with a volunteer that will provide support to your family.
 If you participate in our Take a Break in the Afternoon Programs, you can bring your other young children as well.

-- You mean I have four hours a week in the in-home program that I can plan to do whatever I want?
+- You mean, as a parent, I have four hours a week in the in-home program that I can plan to do whatever I want?
 Yes, families are encouraged and supported in using the time in whatever manner they choose.
 Whether it is to reconnect with a significant other, spend time with family, run errands, or close a door and relax in your own home.
-If you participate in our drop-off program, you can plan up to eight hours a month.
-Caregivers can be assured that whether in-home or drop-off your children are in the hands of trained volunteers who have chosen to become part of your lives.
+If you participate in our supervised play-based program, you can plan up to eight hours a month.
+Caregivers can be assured that whether in-home or supervised play-based your children are in the hands of trained volunteers who have chosen to become part of your lives.

 - Do I get to meet the volunteer or is one chosen for me?
 Families and volunteers will meet and both will ultimately decide if there is a “match”.
 Families and volunteers have a say if they want to move forward.
 At our Take A Break in the Afternoon Programs you will meet the volunteers each session and the volunteer that is assigned to your child will talk with you at the end of the program and let you know what your little one was up to while you were enjoying your break.